Bituminous Coal

 Bituminous coal is burned for steel production rather than electricity production.
 This coal may also be called metallurgical coal or coking coal.

 Bituminous coal is dense yet brittle, dark brown to black in color, and possibly shiny in appearance.
-Because of its brittleness, the coal rocks can fragment, creating smaller particles that can then be uplifted into the atmosphere by winds or motion, for example, on moving train cars, creating coal dust.
+Because of its brittleness, the coal rocks can fragment, creating smaller particles that can then be uplifted into the atmosphere by winds or the motion of moving train cars causing coal dust.

 Bituminous coal was formed in ancient tropical swamps 300 million years ago and is mined today in locations that include the coal seams of the Appalachian Basin in West Virginia.[2][3]
 The swamps were home to plants such as scale, seed ferns, and true ferns.
 When these plants died, a thick bed of peat was created on the swamp floor.
 Because the peat bed lacked oxygen, coal was formed through a process known as coalification.
 Coalification occurs over millions of years, with layers of peat continually compressed during this time by local sediments and rocks.
 The pressure and heat of this overlaying process converts peat to lignite, a form of low-quality coal.

-The Appalachian Basin, and West Virginia in particular, experienced subsidence in these large areas of peat accumulation, producing over 100 distinct coal seams across the state.[5]
+In the Appalachian Basin, and West Virginia in particular, the land sank in areas where peat built up, creating over 100 separate coal layers across the state.[5]
 Bituminous coal with low volatile matter from the Pocahontas Formation and New River Formation, especially the Beckley and Sewell coal beds, have been mined extensively.[6]

 Resources and Materials: See for Yourself and Dig Deeper